 With so many people playing soccer these days, it's only natural that some will end up getting hurt.
 Fortunately, most soccer injuries are minor, but serious injuries such as broken bones and concussions do happen.

-Ankle sprains are the most common soccer injury; other frequent injuries include hamstring pulls or tears, groin pulls, muscle cramps, shin splints, concussions, and pulled or strained calf muscles.
-In addition, players can get repetitive-stress injuries (RSIs) such as tendonitis or stress fractures from playing too much or playing through pain.
+Ankle sprains are the most common soccer injury; other frequent injuries include hamstring or calf strains, groin injuries, shin splints, knee injuries (including ACL tears), and concussions.
+In addition, players can get overuse injuries such as tendonitis and growth plate injuries or stress fractures from playing too much or playing through pain.

 Soccer doesn't require a lot of gear for each player other than shin guards and cleats, but it's a good idea to give some thought to all of these important pieces of equipment before you play: